hyperion-rt/hyperion/docs/setup/setup_yso.rst

     envelope.rc = 100 * au              # Centrifugal radius
     envelope.rmax = 1000 * au           # Outer radius

+As mentioned in the :doc:`../important/important`, the infall rate ``mdot`` is not necessarily the dust+gas infall rate - for instance if the dust opacities are per unit dust mass, the infall rate specified should only include the dust (because it is only used to set the density structure, and does not add any accretion luminosity).

 .. note:: the Ulrich (1976) solution is sometimes (incorrectly) referred to
           as the Terebey, Shu, and Cassen (TSC) solution, which is much more complex.
 The Ulrich envelope implemented here is the same envelope